ndege/shortr/README.md

 </VirtualHost>
 ```

-### Using the example init script
+### Using the run.sh script
-You will find an example init script in the `scripts` folder.
-To use, you **must** at least change the GOPATH line to point to your Go root path.
+Generally you can run the program by `go run src/*.go` or `./shortr` using parameters with defined flags at main.go.
+But for purposes of convenience `run.sh` is maybe a better choice.

+* Run the program by using `./run.sh`.
+Write output to a log file use parameter `-l` for indicate a path and see it at `.shortr.log`.
+* Stop the program by using `./run.sh stop`.